darthmall/darthmall.net/src/weblog/node-development-docker.md

 manager like [nvm](https://github.com/nvm-sh/nvm), and install dependencies into both environments and keep those environments in sync.

-Fortunately, there's a very easy way to override the user ID and group ID of the current user in a container so that whatever files are created by that user in the container will have the same ownership as if they had been created by your user on the host.
+Fortunately, there's an easy way to override the user ID and group ID of the current user in a container so that whatever files are created by that user in the container will have the same ownership as if they had been created by your user on the host.
 Simply set the `user` property of the service in your